Last modified: March 23, 2026

 Consider a scenario in which researchers are testing the effectiveness of a new drug; if the analysis erroneously concludes that the drug is effective when it is not, the study has committed a Type I error.

 The following diagram offers a visual representation of this concept.
-In the diagram, the bell-shaped curve represents the distribution of the test statistic under the null hypothesis, and the important region (corresponding to the significance level) is marked to indicate the area where data would lead to a rejection of $H_0$:
+In the diagram, the bell-shaped curve represents the distribution of the test statistic under the null hypothesis, and the critical region (corresponding to the significance level) is marked to indicate the area where data would lead to a rejection of $H_0$:

-Important Region (α)
+Critical Region (α)

 │